talsma-ict/context-propagation/readme.md

 # Context propagation library

-Library to propagate `ThreadLocal` snapshots by reactivating in another thread.
+Propagate a snapshot of one or more `ThreadLocal` values into another thread.

 Tools help automate propagation by capturing snapshots and ensuring proper closing of reactivated context snapshots: